phalcon-orphanage/docs/en/assets.md

 ```

 ## Collections
-[Collections][collections] are objects that group assets of the same type.
+[Phalcon\Assets\Collections][collections] are objects that group assets of the same type.
 The assets manager implicitly creates two collections: `css` and `js`.
 You can create additional collections to group specific assets to make it easier to place those assets in the views:

 ```php
 <?php

 // Javascript - header
 $headerCollection = $this->assets->collection('headerJs');